This post may include affiliate links; for details, see our disclosure policy.

-This loaded veggie quesadilla recipe is one the tastiest around—and it’s packed with veggies!
+This loaded vegetarian quesadilla recipe is one the tastiest around—and it’s packed with veggies!
 It’s perfect for healthy dinner ideas for kids, and adults too.

 How to make a veggie quesadilla

 OK, so maybe you’re thinking why does anyone need a quesadilla recipe?
 A quesadilla is as simple as putting two tortillas together and adding cheese!
 We do agree with you there.
 On the flip side, we eat a lot of those throw-together quesadillas, and there’s not a lot of nuance in flavor.
 They satisfy, but lack depth.
 Now I am not exaggerating when I say that this veggie quesadilla recipe is one of the best quesadillas I’ve had!
 The reason is that it’s flavored very intentionally, and each component adds something special.
 Here are all the secrets to this loaded veggie quesadilla recipe:

 - Cheese: If you’re going to make a standout veggie quesadilla, it’s got to have high quality cheese.
 We used an American style Colby, but you can also use mild cheddar, Mexican blend, etc.

 - Sweet Potato: Sweet potato is our new trick to making a supremely delicious veggie quesadilla.
 Why?
 Not only does it add a lightly sweet flavor, it makes the entire quesadilla fluffy and gooey without the need of additional cheese.
 Plus, it’s packed with nutrients.

 - Black Beans: No real secrets here, but who doesn’t love the perfect combination of sweet potato and black beans?